 New

 The modernized emblem consists of a burgundy circle against which a blue spaceship takes off.
 In this case, it’s not a specific rocket, but a hypothetical one, as it is depicted schematically without any structural details.
-It’s outlined by a thin black strip separating it from the other logo’s elements.
+It’s outlined by a thin black strip that separates it from the other logo elements.
 Three teardrop-shaped stripes with elongated ends, painted the same black, have come to replace the burst of yellow flames.
 They convey the ship’s movement and infuse the sign with energy.

-Around it, there’s a wide beige line where the creators of the fantastic cartoon placed the company’s name, which they invented.
+Around it, there’s a wide beige line where the creators of the fantastic cartoon placed the company name they invented.
 The inscription is clear, smooth, and geometric.
 The bold, chunky font creates a distinct visual picture, making the text visible.
 In the upper right, the stripe is crossed by a rocket that takes the foreground.
 The finishing touch of the Planet Express emblem is a black frame.

 Font and Colors

 In the early version of the logo, designers used a bold grotesque font, close to the typical Times New Roman, but in a cartoonish style with uneven edges and a “trembling” silhouette.
-Later came a variant with the Arial Black font, which, with a slight correction, resonates perfectly with the free Franklin Gothic Heavy font.
+Later, a variant of Arial Black emerged that, with a slight correction, resonates perfectly with the free Franklin Gothic Heavy font.

 The emblem’s color scheme is varied, comprising burgundy, black, blue, gray, beige, and yellow.
 They were used in the logos of different seasons of the cartoon.